-The paper is structured as follows: In Section 2, we discuss the state of the art, in Section 3, we describe our approach for game-based CSCL using multiplayer games.
-In Section 4, we present a prototype for our approach, followed by a discussion of first results in Section 5 based on a user centered study.
+The rest of this paper is structured as follows: In Section 2, we discuss the state of the art, in Section 3, we describe our approach for game-based CSCL using multiplayer games.
+In Section 4, we present Escape From Wilson Island, a prototype for our approach, followed by a discussion of first results based on a user centered study in Section 5.
 We conclude this paper with a brief summary in Section 6.